-In a review article, authors should present in‐depth reviews of a narrow and intriguing scientific topic that is of interest OR related to the research work of the author.
+In a review article, authors should present an in‐depth review of a specific and intriguing scientific topic that is of interest OR related to the research work of the author.
 If multiple authors are involved, the submitter(s) must secure permission from co-authors and supervisors prior to submission.

-The total length of the article should not exceed 2500 words, including the main text and figure legends, but not the title page, abstract, or reference list (including in-text citations).
+The total length of the article should not exceed 3000 words, including the main text, but not the title page, abstract, figure legends, or reference list (including in-text citations).
 The total number of display items (Figures and Tables) must not exceed five (5).
 These limits may be adjusted depending on the paper submitted and at the discretion of the Editors.

 Submissions should be formatted according to the following sections:

-Provide a brief abstract of no more than 300 words.
-Abstracts should give a brief background on the narrow topic of focus and highlight the significance of pursuing this field of research.
+Provide a brief abstract of no more than 250 words.
+Abstracts should give a brief background on the specific topic of focus and highlight the significance of pursuing this field of research.
 Unlike primary research articles, a summary of the article will be sufficient for review articles.
 Do not include references and avoid non-standard abbreviations.

 Publicly available datasets supporting your work should be included in this section.
 Please include the repository name, identifier, and hyperlink to the dataset.

 Legends should be included in a separate document.
-The first sentence of each legend should be bolded and summarise the figure.
+The first sentence of each legend should be bolded and it should summarize the figure.
 Panels should be labelled with uppercase letters, with each panel described in the legend.
 Define abbreviations not included in the main text.